Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Base point free theorems for pseudo-klt pairs

-The following theorem is the Kawamata-Shokurov base point free theorem for quasi klt pairs.
+The following theorem is the Kawamata--Shokurov base point free theorem for pseudo-klt pairs.
 We give a simple proof depending on Kawamata's positivity theorem.
-Theorem \ref{quasi2} seems to be contained in \cite[Theorem 7.2]{ambroQ}.
+Although Theorem \ref{quasi2} seems to be contained in \cite[Theorem 7.2]{ambroQ}, there are no proofs of \cite[Theorem 7.2]{ambroQ} in \cite{ambroQ}.